newfies-dialer/newfies-dialer/docs/source/contributing.rst

 * All Python code must follow the `PEP-8`_ guidelines.

-`pep8.py`_ is an utility you can use to verify that your code is following the conventions.
+`pep8.py`_ is a utility you can use to verify that your code is following the conventions.

 .. _`PEP-8`: http://www.python.org/dev/peps/pep-0008/